-When your microwave oven is first plugged in, or after a power failure, the Display will show "88:88."
-For the first 30 seconds after the power is on, you can set the clock time without touching CLOCK SET.
-After 30 seconds has gone by, you must follow the directions below to set the time.
-If a time of day is not set, "88:88" will show on the Display until you touch CLOCK SET.
+When your microwave oven is first plugged in or after a power failure, the Display will show "888:88".
+For the first 30 seconds after the power is on, you can set the clock time without touching CLOCK.
+After 30 seconds have gone by, you must follow the directions below to set the time.
+If a time of day is not set, "888:88" will show on the Display until you touch CLOCK.

-- You can set the clock even while the oven is cooking food. - If you touch In an incorrect time and touch CLOCK SET, three tones will sound.
-Enter the correct time. - If you touch CANCEL/OFF while setting the clock, the Display will show the last time of day set or ":" if no time of day has been set.
+- If you enter in an incorrect time and touch CLOCK, three tones will sound.
+Enter the correct time. - If you touch OFF/CANCEL while setting the clock, the Display will show the last time of day set or ":" if no time of day has been set.